dfuse-io/client-js/README.md

 A WebSocket and HTTP REST client library to consume dfuse API <https://dfuse.io> on EOS networks.

+**Note** This library is the newest hottest version of [@dfuse/eosws-js](https://github.com/dfuse-io/eosws-js) library.
+If you land here because your are using it, refer to the [MIGRATION.md](./MIGRATION.md) file for how to upgrade.

 ## Installation

 Using Yarn:

     yarn add @dfuse/client

-or using NPM:
+    # Use this command if you are using npm

-    npm install --save @dfuse/client
+    #npm install --save @dfuse/client

 ## Quick Start